8x Maastricht squares with terraces

 Il Bacaro

-At Il Bacaro in Maastricht, you will enjoy authentic Italian dishes, prepared with love and passion, in an atmospheric setting that immediately makes you long for Italy.
-More info about Il Bacaro
+Enjoy authentic Italian dishes, prepared with love and passion, in an atmospheric setting that immediately makes you long for Italy.
+More info on Il Bacaro

 -